marysia-tanska/marysia-tanska/README.md

 ### Hi, I'm Marysia :)

+**Note: I'm gradually moving my repositories, and setting up all new projects on <a href="https://codeberg.org/">Codeberg</a> due to Microsoft's (<a href="https://news.microsoft.com/announcement/microsoft-acquires-github/">who own GitHub</a>) increasing <a href="https://www.theguardian.com/world/2025/jan/23/israeli-military-gaza-war-microsoft"> involvement with the IDF </a>.**

 🌻 Computational Designer, Lecturer and Researcher in Creative Computing<br>
 📍London<br>
 🏫 UAL Creative Computing Institute (@ual-cci), formerly Tylko (@tylkocom)<br><br>